psamsotha/jersey-properties/README.md

 ### Custom `PropertiesProvider`

-Aside from using the basic properties configuration, you can provide an implementation of a `PropertiesProvider`, where you will need implement the `getProperties()` method.
+Aside from using the basic properties configuration, you can provide an implementation of a `PropertiesProvider`, where you will need to implement the `getProperties()` method.
 This allows for properties to be added in any number of arbitrary ways.
 For example